josephdsbr/josephdsbr/README.md

 ### Working on

-By now, I'm working as a Software Engineer at a fintech called Flexpag in Recife.
+By now, I'm working as a Software Engineer at a acquirer called PagSeguro in Brazil.

 ### Proeficient Technologies